 A key feature in the integration of FRET and COCOSIM is the capability to generate COCOSPEC code from pmLTL logic formulas.
 Our translation keeps the structure of the original formulas, and is based on defining pmLTL operators in COCOSPEC.
-This process is described in [13] for untimed operators.
-To support timed modifiers that constrain an operator's scope to a specific interval [l,r], we have defined additional Lustre nodes.
-For instance for the timed version of \bigcirc , we added the following nodes to the library:
+This process is described in [15] for untimed operators.
+To support timed modifiers that constrain an operator's scope to a specific interval [l,r], we have extended the process described in [15] and created a library of timed operators in Lustre.
+For instance for the timed version of \circ , we added the following nodes to the library: